PrestaShop/prestashop.github.io/news/_posts/2017-03-27-updated-1-click-upgrade-module.md

  - autoupgrade
 ---

-After much work and hair-pulling, we finally did it: the 1-Click Upgrade module supports upgrading to 1.7.1.0.
+After much work and hair-pulling, we finally did it: the 1-Click Upgrade module supports upgrading from 1.6 to 1.7.1.0.
 Are you ready to test it before the release?

 ![We heard you like upgrading!](/assets/images/2017/03/upgrade-module00-yo-we-heard-you-like-upgrading.png)